 Once we've had notification that you've withdrawn your consent, we'll stop processing your information for the purpose(s) you originally agreed to, unless we have another legitimate legal basis to do it.

 What if I'm unhappy with how you’ve handled my information?

 Our data protection officer (DPO) is Michelle Goddard.
 You can also contact our DPO at [email protected].
 Michelle or a colleague on her behalf will help deal with your concern.

 Changes to this privacy notice

-We reserve the right to update this privacy notice at any time, and we'll provide you with a new privacy notice when we make any substantial updates.
+We reserve the right to update this privacy notice at any time.
+If we make any substantial updates, we will make the updates, or any new privacy notice, available to you.
 We may also notify you in other ways from time to time about the processing of your personal information.

-This notice was last updated on 27 September 2019
+This notice was last updated in September 2021.